-- 4.19.1 The DNO shall set out the processes for facilitating the provision and registering of MPANs for premises that will connect to Connection Works that the DNO will adopt. - 4.19.2 The DNO will provide this service in the same manner that it would provide to either a customer directly or its own business. - 4.19.3 The ICP will be provided with any data or contact details of the DNO's MPAN creation team.
+4.19.1 The DNO shall set out the processes for facilitating the provision and registering of MPANs for premises that will connect to Connection Works that the DNO will adopt.

+4.19.2 The DNO will provide this service in the same manner that it would provide to either a customer directly or its own business.

+4.19.3 The ICP will be provided with any data or contact details of the DNO's MPAN creation team.

 Our request for final connection (project call off) form facilitates the provision of MPANs for works that we are to adopt.
-This request for final connection is a requirement of our framework adoption agreement, a copy of which is published on our website for ease of access at Request for Connection Project Call Off Form
+This request for final connection is a requirement of our framework adoption agreement, a copy of which is published on our website.